Chaouki Ben Khader

-Chaouki Ben Khader (born 2 February 2001) is a Tunisian professional football player who plays for US Ben Guerdane.
+Chaouki Ben Khader (born 2 February 2001) is a Tunisian professional football player who plays for CS Sfaxien.

 Club career

 Chaouki Ben Khader made his professional debut for US Ben Guerdane on the 26 May 2019, starting as center forward in the Ligue Pro 1 against CS Hammam-Lif.

 International career

 With Tunisia U20, Ben Khader reached the U20 CAN semifinals in 2021.